About the Code

 Once you submit the adoption web form to PPAI, your membership records will be updated to reflect your adoption of the Code.
 PPAI will update your SAGE records, as well.
 The Code of Conduct logo will be added to all participating supplier company profiles, so your company’s name will appear when a distributor performs a search of all companies that have adopted the PPAI Code of Conduct.

 Questions?
-Please contact Anne Stone, Director of Public Affairs for PPAI, or Veronica Kelley, Public Affairs Coordinator.
+Please contact Anne Stone, Director of Advocacy & Member Engagement for PPAI.

 It is the tangible presentation of what you are doing to meet the expectations of the end buyer for product safety, social and environmental assurances.
 It is a document a supplier can hand a distributor, and what a distributor can hand to an end buyer as a public statement of the company’s environmental, safety and quality commitments.

 PPAI recommends that all members—suppliers, distributors and business services companies—adopt this voluntary Code of Conduct.
 Many of the largest and most well-respected companies in the industry have already adopted the Code.
-View a list of early adopters.
+See the list of current adopters at the bottom of this page.

 Why did PPAI publish the Code and why are members encouraged to sign it?
 What are the benefits of adopting the Code?